 Only one member from a family may run for or serve in an office at a time.

-Elected positions are President, Executive Vice-President, Vice-President for Fundraising, Vice-President for Events, Secretary, and Treasurer.
+Elected positions are President, Vice-President, Secretary, and Treasurer.

 Section 2.
 Nominations

 Any registered Family Member or Associate Member of the Band Boosters may nominate themselves or other members for elected office.